 These are seriously the BEST White Chocolate Macadamia Nut Cookies.
 Using a few secret ingredients, this recipe is an elevated version of a classic.
-They’re the perfect balance of salty and sweet with a thick, soft, and chewy texture.
+They’re the perfect balance of salty and sweet with a rich, soft, and chewy texture.
 This recipe is also no-chill, can be mixed by hand, and can be frozen to keep for months on end!

-What is the secret to delicious cookies?
+What is the secret to delicious white chocolate macadamia nut cookies?

 These cookies taste like they came straight from a bakery, mainly because they’re made up ingredients that bakeries use to make their treats taste SO special.
 They’re rich, flavorful, and have multiple layers of sweetness and saltiness with the perfect textures in all the right places.
 Each cookie is LOADED with their signature mix-ins, giving you white chocolate and macadamia nut in every single bite.